 I Have Heard Your Stories

-I share similar experiences as a gay boy who grew up in a devout Christian family in a small coal mining town in southern West Virginia.
-I have heard the jeers, the derogatory comments.
+I share similar experiences growing up in a devout Christian family in a small coal mining town in southern West Virginia.
 I’ve experienced the implicit bias and felt the thickness of the stigma as I have walked into a room.
-I sometimes think back on my journey and wonder how I survived the shame often associated with growing up gay in a place where we are told we are “bad” or made to feel that we are different.
+I sometimes think back on my journey and wonder how I survived growing up in a place where I was “different” and felt that I didn’t belong.

 The truth is that we are different and we deserve a medical provider who understands that a gay man, or a lesbian woman, or a transgender man or woman have different healthcare needs than a straight or cisgender person.
 We all deserve better.
 You deserve a medical provider who appreciates that there are specific challenges the LGBT community face when it comes to our health.
 You deserve a provider who understands and relates to you, a provider who keeps your best interests in mind.